Author: George Orwell

 “. . .
 Talking to her, he realized how easy it was to present an appearance of orthodoxy, while having no grasp whatever of what orthodoxy meant.
 In a way, the world-view of the Party imposed itself most successfully on people incapable of understanding it.
 They can be made to accept most flagrant violations of reality, because they never fully grasped the enormity of what was demanded of them, and were not sufficiently interested in public events to notice what was happening.
 By lack of understanding they remained sane.
 They simply swallowed everything, and what they swallowed did them no harm, because it left no residue behind, just as a grain of corn will pass undigested through the body of a bird.”
 Page 129

-“In past ages , a war, almost by definition, was something that sooner or later came to an end, usually an unmistakable victory or defeat.
-In the past, also, war was one of the main instruments by which human seed all but put a lot of it but it was stronger or will do you and him and him and him and him and him And him and him and him and societies were kept in touch with physical reality.
+“In past ages , a war, almost by definition, was something that sooner or later came to an end, usually in an unmistakable victory or defeat.
+In the past, also, war was one of the main instruments by which human societies were kept in touch with physical reality.
 All rulers of all ages have tried to impose a false view of the world upon their followers, but they could not afford to encourage any illusion that tended to impair military efficiency.
 So long as defeat meant the loss of independence, or some other result generally held to be undesirable, the precautions against defeat had to be serious.
 Physical facts could not be ignored.
 In philosophy, or religion, or ethics, or politics, two and two might make five, but when one was designing a gun or an airplane they had to make four.
 Inefficient nations were always conquered sooner or later, and the struggle for efficiency was inimical to illusions.
 Moreover, to be efficient it was necessary to be able to learn from the past, which meant having a fairly accurate idea of what had happened in the past.
-Newspapers in history books were, of course, always colored and biased, but falsification of the kind that is practiced today would have been impossible.
+Newspapers and history books were, of course, always colored and biased, but falsification of the kind that is practiced today would have been impossible.
 War was a sure safeguard of sanity, and so far as the ruling classes were concerned, it was probably the most important of all safeguards.
-While wars could be won or lost, no ruling class to be completely irresponsible.”
+While wars could be won or lost, no ruling class could afford to be completely irresponsible.”
 Page 163